 Microaggressions can be defined as “the everyday verbal, nonverbal, and environmental slights, snubs, or insults, whether intentional or unintentional, which communicate hostile, derogatory, or negative messages to target persons based solely upon their marginalized group membership (Wing Sue, 2010).”
-These subtle snubs can creep up in the work environment in the most unlikely places.
+These subtle snubs can creep up into the work environment in the most unlikely places.

 In my process of navigating the workplace as a Black woman and millennial, I have both experienced and supported others through the various microaggressions that they may have faced in their work environment.